How to Get more Views on LinkedIn in 2021

 - Drive traffic into your funnel.

-By the way, you want to get views?
+By the way, want a sure fire-way to get more views?
 Make a post “For or against pods”.

 There you go, now you know how to get more views on LinkedIn! 🚀